 WordPress was also launched in 2003, opening up blogging to almost anyone.
 It now powers many websites.

-16. Photosharing, MMO's, and online storage becomes popular
+16. Photosharing, MMOs, and online storage have become popular

 Year or period: 2003

-Photo sharing became mainstream when the likes of Photobucket and Flickr, among others, appeared in 2003.
+Photo sharing became mainstream when Photobucket and Flickr, among others, appeared in 2003.

 SecondLife also launched in 2003.
 This is one of the forerunners of today's massively multiplayer online role-playing games.